Craigtut/crypto-doggies-webapp/README.md

 This app pulls down a list of dog breeds and then shows images associated with each breed.
 All data is pulled down from a [Dog API](http://dog.ceo/dog-api/) and names are pulled down from a Name API.
 It has a fun Crypto theme to it.
 Why? - because crypto everything.

+The design (sketch) file used for basic designs and ideation is in the repo as well.

 ## Features

 * Mobile Ready and Responsive